anchal-physics/personalWebpage/_posts/2025-11-27-Pani_Puri_Recipe.md

 - Use glass to pour water in the puri as you hold it over your bowl.
 - Put the entire pani puri in your mouth in one go.

-Here are some photos of the chaos that will happen:
+Here are some photos of our past panin puri sessions:

 <img style="float: right;" src="{{site.baseurl}}/data/figures/Pani-Puri-1.jpg">

 <img style="float: right;" src="{{site.baseurl}}/data/figures/Pani-Puri-2.jpg">